Sparkplugx1904/simple-multicode-runner/README.md

 # 🚀 simple-multicode-runner

-**simple-multicode-runner** is a lightweight Bash script that lets you compile and run source code files across multiple programming languages using a single command.
+**simple-multicode-runner** for termux is a lightweight Bash script that lets you compile and run source code files across multiple programming languages using a single command.
 It automatically detects the file extension and invokes the appropriate compiler or interpreter, streamlining your development workflow.

 ---